robertson1Name: Neil Robertson

 Robertson19

-Having put in arguably the best performance of his career to date, some wondered what he would have left for the final against Ding Junhui but with a 9-4 victory he comprehensively silenced all of the doubters.
-As well as scoring heavily, what was most impressive was his safety game which during the second session in particular left Ding with no answers.
+Having produced arguably the best performance of his career to date, some wondered what he would have left for the final against Ding Junhui but with a 9-4 victory he had comprehensively silenced the doubters.
+As well as scoring heavily, his safety game was arguably all the more impressive as during the second session in particular, he dominated the tactical exchanges against his Chinese oppoonent.

-Although this result lifted Neil to a career-high of third in the provisional rankings, the remainder of the season up until the World Championship was to be tougher for Neil as he failed to progress beyond the last 16 stage of a ranking event.
+Although this result lifted Neil to a career-high of third in the provisional rankings, the remainder of the season up until the World Championship was to be more difficult as he failed to progress beyond the last 16 stage of a ranking event.
 He did though experience the thrill of recording his first career 147 break at the China Open against Peter Ebdon, earning £20,000 in the process, although he lost the match 5-1.

 World Champion!